Ant Identification, Types & Behavior

-sketch of a fire ant
+Illustration of a carpenter ant

 FAMILY FORMICIDAE

-What Does an Ant Look Like?
+What Do Ants Look Like?

 Ants share a recognizable structure across species: